Implementation of Improved Intestinal Parasite Management Practices on Maryland Livestock Farms

 Year 1 research at site 1 commenced on April 1, 2022.
 Dairy heifers (n=51) were enrolled in the study after confirmation of pregnancy and assigned to one of two treatments: control or rotational grazing.
 Control heifers (n=25) were housed as one group on a single, 6-acre pasture consisting of mostly tall fescue and white clover.
 These heifers had continuous access to the entire 6-acre pasture for the duration of the season.
 A total mixed ration consisting of mostly corn silage, small grain silage, and hay was delivered to these heifers in the field once daily to meet nutritional requirements.
 Rotational grazing heifers (n=26) were housed as a single group on 20 acres of pasture, divided into 0.5-0.75 acre paddocks.
 Heifers were moved from one paddock to another approximately every 1-3 days and were fed a grain/mineral supplement once daily at a rate of 1 lb/head/day.
 Approximately 8 acres of this pasture was comprised of annual forages (triticale/ryegrass/oats/crimson clover as a winter annual grazed in spring/fall, sudangrass/cowpeas as a summer annual grazed in summer) and the remainder of the pasture consisted of perennial pasture that was mostly tall fescue.
 Heifers remained on their respective treatments until approximately 3 weeks before they were due to calve.
 Because heifers were enrolled and removed from the study according to their stage of pregnancy, the number of animals in each treatment was dynamic throughout the season.
 However, stocking rates were maintained equally between the control and grazing group so that at any given time, there was a similar number of heifers on each treatment.
 Heifers were weighed and measured (hip height, BCS) and manure samples were collected for fecal egg count analysis every 2 weeks throughout the study.
 The final weigh day and last day of grazing for 2022 was December 19, 2022.
 Preliminary data indicates that the parasite load for both groups of heifers was relatively low, but that heifers on the rotational grazing treatment had a numerically lower parasite load than heifers on the control treatment (9 vs. 16.5 eggs per gram).
 Final statistical analysis will be completed after Year 2 data are collected, but these preliminary data suggest that implementing rotational grazing can help reduce parasite pressure in dairy heifers.

 Year 2 research at site 1 commenced on March 29, 2023.
 In 2023, a total of 59 heifers were used for the study (n=29 control; n=30 grazing).
 Methodology remained the same as the previous year (described above).
 Year 2 research at site 1 was completed on December 21, 2023.
 This wrapped up the data collection at this site.
-Moving forward into 2024, the project team will be working on compiling all of the data across the study years and completing the statistical analysis on this data.
+Moving forward, the project team will be working on compiling all of the data across the study years and completing the statistical analysis on this data.

 Year 1 research at site 2 began on May 2, 2023.
-A total of 19 calves and 30 lambs were brought to the research farm from a local cooperator farm and were rotationally grazed as two mixed species herds.
-The perennial group (n=15 lambs; n=9 calves) was rotationally grazed on approximately 12 acres of perennial, cool-season grass pasture comprised of mostly orchardgrass, clover, and alfalfa.
+A total of 19 calves and 30 lambs were brought to the research farm from a local cooperator farm and were rotationally grazed as two mixed-species herds.
+The perennial-only group (n=15 lambs; n=9 calves) was rotationally grazed on approximately 12 acres of perennial, cool-season grass pasture comprised of mostly orchardgrass, tall fescue, clover, and alfalfa.
 The perennial/annual group (n=15 lambs; n=10 calves) was rotationally grazed on approximately 13 acres of pasture, part of which was perennial cool-season grass pasture (same forage species as perennial group) and part of which was planted into annual forages for grazing.
 The portion of the pasture containing annual forages was rotated between winter annuals and summer annuals; while not a main goal of this project, a number of different annual forage mixtures were included to be able to evaluate which annual mixtures performed better and/or were more preferred by the grazing animals.
 Both groups of animals were weighed and assessed (BCS, FAMACHA score for the lambs) and manure samples were collected for fecal egg count analysis every 2 weeks throughout the study.
 The original plan was to graze both groups of animals into December; unfortunately, in 2023 there was a fairly severe drought in the area for a good portion of the summer.
 Due to limited forage growth and a lack of forage for grazing, the final weigh day and last day of grazing for 2023 was September 26, 2023.
-The project team is working on some preliminary data analysis for 2023, and year 2 research at site 2 is expected to begin in April 2024.
+Preliminary data analysis for 2023 showed greater average daily gains and body condition scores for the lambs on the perennial/annual system and a greater final bodyweight for calves on the perennial/annual system.
+These indicate a slight growth advantage for both cattle and sheep grazed on this type of system.
+FAMACHA scores were the same for lambs grazing in both systems in 2023; this was not totally unsurprising, given that these pastures did not have animals on them in 2022 and there was likely low worm burden on the pastures.
+Additional analysis, including data from fecal egg count results, is currently underway.

 Participation Summary

-1 Farmers participating in research
+2 Farmers participating in research

 Education